nitrozyna/FDR-Metabolomics/timelog.md

 * *0.5 hour* Meeting with supervisor.

 ## Christmas break
-* *2 hour* Played with the knock-off technique sent by supervisor
+* *2 hour* Played with the knock-off technique sent by supervisor.
-* *1.5 hour* Started the notebook with creating knock-offs from spectra
+* *1.5 hour* Started the notebook with creating knock-offs from spectra.

+## Week 13
+* *3 hours* Moved the 2D knockoff model to embedded spectra.